 METO 123 Causes and Implications of Global Change (3) Also offered as GEOG 123 and GEOL 123, and PBIO 123/BSCI 123.
 Credit will be granted for only one of the following: GEOG 123, GEOL 123, METO 123, or PBIO 123/BSCI 123.
-This course offers a unique experience in integrating physical, chemical, geological, and biological sciences with geographical, economic, sociological, and political knowledge skills toward a better understanding of global change.
+This course offers a unique experience in integrating physical, chemical, deological and biological sciences with geographical, economic, sociological, and political knowledge skills toward a better understanding of global change.
 Review of environmental science relating to weather and climate change, acid precipitation, ozone holes, global warming, and impacts on biology, agriculture, and human behavior.
 Study of the natural, long-term variability of the global environment, and what influence mankind may have in perturbing it from its natural evolution.
-Concepts of how physical, biological, and human behavioral systems interact, and the repercussions which may follow from human endeavors.
-The manner in which to approach decision and policy making related to issues of global change.
+Concepts of how physical, biological and human behavioral systems interact, and the repercussions which may follow from human endeavors.
+The manner in which to approach decision and policy making related to issues of global change

 METO 200 Weather and Climate (3) Three hours of lecture and one hour of discussion/recitation per week.
 Prerequisites: MATH 110 or MATH 115.
-Recommended as a co-requisite: METO 201.
+Recommended as a corequisite: METO 201.
 Broad survey of the state of knowledge and problems of atmospheric science.
-Origin and structure of the atmosphere, meteorological observations, weather maps, forecasting, satellites, energetics, wind, general circulation, storms, severe weather, climate change, air pollution, and weather modification.
+Origin and structure of the atmosphere, meteorological observations, weather maps, forecasting, satellites, energetics, wind, general circulation, storms, severe weather, climate change, air pollution and weather modification.

 METO 201 Weather and Climate Laboratory (1) Two hours of laboratory per week.
-Co-requisite: METO 200.
-Laboratory exercises to supplement METO 200, including weather observations, weather map analysis, use of the Internet, forecasting practice, and climate modeling.
+Corequisite: METO 200.
+Laboratory exercises to supplement METO 200, including weather observations, weather map analysis, use of the Internet, forecasting practice and climate modeling.

-METO 400 The Atmosphere (3) Prerequisites: CHEM 103; and MATH 241; and MATH 246; and PHYS 263.
+METO 400 The Atmosphere (3) Prerequisites: MATH 141, PHYS 161, PHYS 171 or permission of department.
 The atmosphere and its weather and climate systems.
 Composition of the atmosphere, energy sources and sinks, winds, storms, global circulation.
-The application of basic classical physics, chemistry, and mathematics to the study of the atmosphere.
+The application of basic classical physics, chemistry and mathematics to the study of the atmosphere.

 METO 401 Global Environment (3) Prerequisite: METO 400.
 The global weather and climate system; the natural variability of the atmosphere-ocean-biosphere.
 Potential human effects: greenhouse effects, deforestation, acid rain, ozone depletion, nuclear winter.
 Social, political and economic effects of changes in global environment.
 Policy options.
+METO 431 Meteorology for Scientists and Engineers I (3) Prerequisites: MATH 240 or 461; PHYS 263; CHEM 103.